DeCoIMa: Detection of and Countermeasures against Information hiding-based Malware

 After an analysis of necessary and available competencies, institutions in target countries will be searched for potential partners, which are contacted, and the most promising visited.
 When the consortium for the H2020 project proposal is complete, a meeting (workshop) of all partners is held, and the drafting of the proposal begins.

-Partner: Waraw Technical University, Poland Institute of Intelligent Systems for Automation (ISSIA) of the National Research Council of Italy (CNR), Genova, Italy netzfactor GmbH, Bochum
+Partner: Warsaw Technical University, Poland Institute of Intelligent Systems for Automation (ISSIA) of the National Research Council of Italy (CNR), Genova, Italy netzfactor GmbH, Bochum

 Contact: Dr. Michal Choras